scummvm/scummvm/doc/docportal/advanced_topics/mac_game_files.rst

  `<https://servilla.org/dumper-companion/>`_

-The browser based dumper companion has support for reading HFS and HFS+ as isos and disk images such as floppies.
+The browser based dumper companion has support for reading HFS as isos and disk images such as floppies.
 It generates a zip file that can be extracted and imported in ScummVM.

 It's options are:
  * Language: Choose Japanese when dumping Japanese disks